 - Be prepared with several questions that you’ve developed specifically for them.

-- Know who’s going to be interviewing you and speak to their needs and concerns.
+- Know who’s going to be interviewing you, and then speak to their needs and concerns.

-I have one of my favorite quotes on the back of my business card: “Luck is what happens when preparation meets opportunity.”
+One of the principles that has guided my life journey is this: “Luck is what happens when preparation meets opportunity.”
 The quote is attributed to the Roman philosopher and historian Seneca, who was a contemporary of the apostle Paul.
 Maybe they met one another and talked about the great athletes of their day during Paul’s house arrest in Rome around A.D.
 60.

 Winning a job is not just a matter of desire; because all the candidates who enter the interview room have roughly the same will to win.
 The question is: “Are you thoroughly prepared to win the job you want?”
 Your competition is not using a homemade résumé and off-the-cuff responses; are you?